-Anyone who has dupuytren's contracture can tell you just how uncomfortable this condition is.
+Anyone who has Dupuytren's contracture can tell you just how uncomfortable this condition is.
 Duputyren's contracture disease usually occurs in a person's hand.
-An unusual thickening of the tissues under the skin of the palm occurs, which then develops into a lump or thick band.
+Unusual thickening of the tissues under the skin of the palm occurs, which then develops into a lump or thick band.

-When this occurs it becomes very difficult for the person suffering from the condition to move their fingers furthest from the thumb.
-However, your hand isn't the only place where dupuytren's contracture can occur.
-Another place where dupuytren's contracture disease can develop is in a person's feet.
+When this occurs, it becomes very difficult for a person suffering from the condition to move their fingers furthest from the thumb.
+However, your hand isn't the only place where Dupuytren's contracture can occur.
+Another area where Dupuytren's contracture disease can develop is in a person's feet.

-Dupuytren's contracture in feet is referred to as ledderhose disease.
-Although you may also hear people refer to it as dupuytren's of the feet or plantar fibromatosis.
-Whichever name you choose to call it, this condition is extremely uncomfortable and has evenaffected some patients' ability to walk.
+Dupuytren's contracture in the feet is referred to as Ledderhose disease.
+However, you may also hear people refer to it as Dupuytren's of the feet or plantar fibromatosis.
+Whichever name you choose to call it, this condition is extremely uncomfortable and has even affected some patients' ability to walk.

 Ledderhose disease was first diagnosed in 1894.
 It was named after Dr. George Ledderhose, who was the first doctor to describe the condition.
 It is a rare condition, but when it occurs in a patient it can affect their daily lifestyle.

-Ledderhose disease occurs in nearly the exact same fashion as dupuytren's, hence why so many people refer to it as dupuytren's of the feet.
-This uncomfortable condition builds up in the tissue right under the skin off the foot.
+Ledderhose disease occurs in nearly the exact same fashion as Dupuytren's, hence why so many people refer to it as Dupuytren's of the feet.
+This uncomfortable condition builds up in the tissue right under the skin of the foot.
 As the condition worsens, hard lumps will begin to form along the plantar fascia under the bottom of the foot.

-The plantar fascia is a band of tissue which connects a person's heel bone to their toes.
-Once the lumps form it can be very uncomfortable for the person who is affected to walk around.
-As the condition worsens it could prevent the patient from participating in physical activities.
+The plantar fascia is a band of tissue that connects a person's heel bone to their toes.
+Once the lumps form, it can be very uncomfortable for the person who is affected to walk around.
+As the condition worsens, it could prevent the patient from participating in physical activities.

-Most of the patients who suffer from ledderhose disease are middle aged or seniors, but can still affect younger people.
+Most of the patients who suffer from Ledderhose disease are middle-aged or seniors, but it can still affect younger people.
 Ledderhose can develop at any age.

-However, there are a few other signs that your feet may give you to let you that ledderhose disease is developed.
-This could include tightening of the skin on the sole of your affected foot or even a slight pain in the joints of your foot and ankle.
-In some cases there is even an occurrence of tingling sensation, similar to pins and needles.
+However, there are a few other signs that your feet may give you that Ledderhose disease has developed.
+These signs could include tightening of the skin on the sole of your affected foot or even a slight pain in the joints of your foot and ankle.
+In some cases, there is even an occurrence of a tingling sensation, similar to pins and needles.

 There are a few other aspects that could play a part in the development of ledderhose disease in a patient.
 Some of these include:

-One night of heavy partying shouldn't be a factor in development of ledderhose, but having several alcoholic beverages every day over a span of time could play a part in triggering ledderhose disease.
+One night of heavy partying shouldn't be a factor in the development of Ledderhose, but having several alcoholic beverages every day over some time could play a part in triggering Ledderhose disease.

 Living with a connective tissue disease of any sort can make life very irritating.
 Your everyday activities now seem like chores that you're likely in too much pain to even consider.
-Although you may not be able to get rid of the condition completely, there are some things you can do to make living with ledderhose disease a little less painful.
+Although you may not be able to completely get rid of the condition, there are certain things you can do to make living with Ledderhose disease a little less painful.

-One solution that's a simple fix is to purchase some high quality and soft inserts for your shoes.
+One simple fix solution is to purchase some high-quality and soft inserts for your shoes.
 Before you put these inserts in your shoes, you should cut out a hole where the lump is.
-This will help relieve the pressure around any lumps, while padding your feet so it won't be uncomfortable to walk around.
+This will help relieve the pressure around any lumps while padding your feet, making it more comfortable to walk around.

-When you're relaxing it's a good idea to give your affected foot some extra care.
-Do some gentle stretches, this will help the affected area get used to movement so it won't be as painful when you are required to move it.
-If the condition has flared up you can soothe it by massaging the affected area or icing the bottom of your foot.
+When you're relaxing, it's a good idea to give your affected foot some extra care.
+Do some gentle stretches.
+This will help the affected area get used to the movement, so it won't be as painful when you are required to move it.
+If the condition has flared up, you can soothe it by massaging the affected area or icing the bottom of your foot.

-While the above solutions may be helpful for patients who discovered ledderhose early enough, those who have been suffering with ledderhose disease for longer may need extra help for pain relief.
-When pain and swelling occurs an over the counter pain reliever such as ibuprofen, naproxen, or an anti-inflammatory drug can provide temporary relief.
+While the above solutions may be helpful for patients who discovered Ledderhose early enough, those who have been suffering from Ledderhose disease for longer may need extra help for pain relief.

-When the pain gets really bad, they may recommend a steroid injection.
+If the pain gets really bad, they may recommend a steroid injection.
 The steroid medicine is used to relieve the pain in your foot and help aid inflammation.
-Usually a patient will receive3 to 5 injections, each being 4 to 6 weeks apart.
+Usually, a patient will receive 3 to 5 injections, each being 4 to 6 weeks apart.
 The amount they receive depends on how severe their condition is.

-If the ledderhose disease is so painful that the patient doesn't get any relief from the methods above, then their doctor may recommend surgery.
-There are two types of surgery they may recommend:
+If the pain experienced from Ledderhose disease becomes too much to handle and the patient doesn't get any relief from the above methods, their doctor may recommend surgery.
+There are two types of surgeries they may recommend:

 This surgery has helped a lot of patients get back to a normal lifestyle.
-However, it doesn't completely cure them from ledderhose disease.
+However, it doesn't completely cure them of Ledderhose disease.
 The condition can come back at any time.
-To prevent the condition from coming back after fasciectomy surgery, doctors often recommendradiation treatment.
+To prevent the condition from coming back after fasciectomy surgery, doctors often recommend radiation treatment for Ledderhose.

 Cryosurgery involves the doctor inserting very cold probes into the lumps on the patient's foot.
 This process freezes and kills off the extra tissue that is causing pain.

-At this time there is very little information known about what causes ledderhose, making it difficult to suggest ways to prevent it from occurring.
-One thing we are aware of is that a lifestyle that includes heavy alcohol consumption can induce ledderhose to flare up.
-To avoid this happening, stick to drinking in moderation.
+There is very little information known about what causes Ledderhose, making it difficult to suggest ways to prevent it from occurring.
+We are aware that a lifestyle that includes heavy alcohol consumption can induce Ledderhose to flare up.
+To avoid this from happening, stick to drinking in moderation.

 Ledderhose disease isn't associated with causing problems or being linked to illnesses.
 However, the condition does often get worse over time, especially if left ignored.
 There have been cases where the pain became so severe that the patient had difficulty standing on their affected foot, but these are rare.

-In severe cases there have been patients who suffered from an infection after they had surgery.
-This is why it's very important to make sure you relax and try to stay off of your feet after surgery.
-Attempting to force yourself to move around or put a shoe on before your ready could cause problems.
+In severe cases, there have been patients who suffered from an infection after they had surgery.
+This is why it's essential to make sure you relax and try to stay off of your feet after surgery.
+Attempting to force yourself to move around or put a shoe on before you're ready could cause problems.